lsfcin/isometric-perspective/README.md

   - Occluder clones draw on the tokens layer for correct stacking with tokens; non‑occluding clones draw on the tiles layer.
   - Simple grid‑based z‑ordering to keep visuals consistent in isometric scenes.

+### Tile Image Presets (New)

+An opt‑in lightweight system that automatically remembers isometric adjustments (offsets, scale, flip, occlusion flags, linked walls & anchors) per image filename and reapplies them to future tiles using the same image.

+How it works:
+- In the Tile Isometric tab there is a single checkbox: "Store and Use Preset".
+- When checked (default), any meaningful update to the tile (other than pure movement) overwrites a hidden preset keyed by the image file name.
+- Creating a new tile with the same image automatically applies the stored preset (size, flags, and wall clones if the new tile has no walls yet).
+- Linked walls are cloned with preserved relative anchors if Include Walls conditions are met (auto‑apply only when destination tile has none).
+- Deleting a tile removes any uniquely linked cloned walls (walls still referenced by other tiles are kept).

+Opting out:
+- Uncheck "Store and Use Preset" on a specific tile to prevent saving future changes and to ignore auto‑application for that tile.

+Diagnostics & power‑users:
+- A console helper is exposed (window.ISO_TILE_PRESETS) with get / save / apply / del for manual experimentation.
+- Presets are stored in a hidden world setting and survive restarts.

+This replaces earlier, fuller preset UI controls with a minimal workflow focused on zero‑click reuse.

 ## Compatibility

 - Tested on Foundry VTT v12.
 Some compatibility paths for v11 are kept where feasible.